crhall-writing/crhall-writing.github.io/_poems/sober.md

 the pride you feel from using
 the entitlement cloaked as uniqueness
-the spitting down imagined as
+the spitting down envisioned as
 protection from spitting up

 eventually you find